 Closely following them was another party from Lawrence, Kansas, under the command of John Easter.
 They put in at the base of Pike’s Peak and camped in the “Garden of the Gods.”
-Three men of this party – Frank M. Cobb, John D. Miller and Gus Voorhees — climbed to the top of the peak.
+Three men of this party – Frank M. Cobb, John D. Miller, and Gus Voorhees — climbed to the top of the peak.

 After they returned, other members of the party, including Mrs. Anna Archibald Holmes, also went to the top of the peak, which gives Mrs. Holmes the distinction of being the first woman to accomplish that arduous task, and, according to the chronicler, she bore the fatigue of climbing with as much fortitude as the men.
-She was afterwards, the first school teacher in Pueblo.
+She was afterward, the first school teacher in Pueblo.
 In the meantime, the Russell party prospected up the east side of the South Platte River with such scant success that the Cherokee began to show signs of waning enthusiasm.
-They lacked industry, patience and hope, which are so essential to the prospector, and, in less than ten days, were completely disillusioned of the charm of gold seeking.
+They lacked industry, patience, and hope, which are so essential to the prospector, and, in less than ten days, were completely disillusioned of the charm of gold-seeking.
 They argued that there would be trouble with the Indians, and the discontented white men added the argument that they had not found pay dirt and that they had all come out on a fool’s errand.

 William G. Russell entreated them not to break up the party, but, they refused to listen, and started on their long homeward journey.
-Nothing daunted by the desertion of the larger number of the party, Russell and his remaining associates — 13 in all — continued prospecting, and, finding gold where the Dry Creek empties into the South Platte River near present-day Enqlewood, they stopped there. and gave it the name of “Placer Camp.”
+Nothing daunted by the desertion of the larger number of the party, Russell and his remaining associates — 13 in all — continued prospecting, and, finding gold where the Dry Creek empties into the South Platte River near present-day Englewood, they stopped there. and gave it the name of “Placer Camp.”

 The Lawrence party pulled into Placer Camp on the fourth of September, 1858.
 They were more inspired by the spirit of real estate speculation than digging for gold, and, thinking that Placer Camp diggings would help to build up a town, they organized a town company and went to work in earnest.
 By the middle of September, a number of cabins were built fronting on the streets in a dignified town-like manner.
 To this settlement, a mile north of Placer Camp, they gave the name of Montana City.
 In the vocabulary of the West, a collection of houses was always a city.